Written by Christopher Fusco, CCP, GRP, SPHR

 Compensation professionals can facilitate pay transparency in their organizations by communicating with employees about how their pay is determined.
 In other words, your employees should know that the company ensures fair pay.
 Fair pay means that your pay practices are externally competitive and internally equitable.
 Externally competitive means that employees are paid similarly to what other employers pay for the same job.
 Internally equitable means that employees are paid similar to what other employees are paid for the same job or job level Show your employees that your compensation management practices support your company’s compensation philosophy.

-Diving a little deeper with the concept of pay transparency, here are the two laws that affect this topic most:
+Diving a little deeper with the concept of pay transparency, here are the two national laws that affect this topic most:

 Section 7 of the NLRA grants rights to all non-supervisory employees to discuss wages, hours, and working conditions.
 Section 7 rights apply to most employers (depending on if the company is currently unionized or not) because discussing compensation is a necessary step when employees decide whether or not to form or dissolve a union.